-In accordance with Texas Water Code § 36.108 (d-3), the district representatives shall produce a DFC Explanatory Report.
-The report must include documentation of how nine factors identified in Texas Water Code §36.108 (d) were considered prior to proposing a DFC and how the proposed DFC impacts each factor.
-The following sections of the Explanatory Report summarize the information that the GCDs used in its deliberations and discussions.
+In accordance with Texas Water Code § 36.108 (d-3), the district representatives shall produce a Desired Future Condition Explanatory Report.
+The report must include documentation of how nine factors identified in Texas Water Code §36.108(d) were considered prior to proposing a DFC, and how the proposed DFC impacts each factor.
+The following sections of the Explanatory Report summarize the information that the GCDs used in their deliberations and discussions.